cecidisi/uRank/README.md

 };

 Urank(init, options, 'scripts/urank/');

-options passes the DOM elements that will be roots for each specific component (see full list below). init is the callback function that receives a UrankController object: urank
+'''

-This controller provides three event handlers that can be bound to your own DOM elements: reset, rankByOverallScore and rankByMaximumScore.
-Call urank's loadData method and passing your data array
+'options' passes the DOM elements that will be roots for each specific component (see full list below). 'init' is the callback function that receives a UrankController object: 'urank'.
+This controller provides three event handlers that can be bound to your own DOM elements: 'reset', 'rankByOverallScore' and 'rankByMaximumScore'.
+To load a collection of documents, call urank's 'loadData' method passing your data array as argument.

-Full list of initizialization options:
+## Full list of initizialization options

    * tagCloudRoot: {string} DOM selector for tagCloud container
    * tagBoxRoot:  {string} DOM selector for tagBox container